tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 connection consistently sending the same ECN codepoint.
 It might transition that marking after successfully completing a handshake, recognizing the path or the peer do not support ECN, or transitioning to a new path.
-Therefore, using a socket option to configure a consistent marking is generally more resource- efficient.
+Therefore, using a socket option to configure a consistent marking is generally more resource-efficient.

 However, some server designs receive all incoming packets on a single socket.
 As the many connections that constitute this packet stream may have different